 According to Be Mindful, as a nation we are under greater stress than ever, and given that stress not only impacts on people’s health and well-being but can also damage social lives and relationships.
 With this in mind, there is a new stress therapy known as Mindfulness-Based Stressed Reduction (MBSR).

 Mindfulness and depression

-According to the World Health Organisation, depression is the leading cause of years lost to illness in both low, middle and high income countries.
+According to the World Health Organisation, depression is a leading cause of disability worldwide.
 The most commonly used treatment for major depression is anti-depressant medication.

 According to Mindfulness Based Cognitive Therapy (MBCT) website at least 50% of first time depression sufferers are likely to relapse, and sufferers who have suffered two or three episodes of depression have an 80-90% chance of re-occurrence.
 MBCT are a group of professionals who have been trained to teach the MBCT programme.
 Mindfulness can help people to learn how to recognise when their mood is beginning to go down, giving a greater opportunity for depression to be ‘nipped in the bud’ before it has gone too far.
 People who are suffering from depression may benefit from taking an MBCT course.

 MBCT offers programmes that run for two hours per week over an eight week period, plus one all day session between weeks five and seven.
 Participants meet together in a class with a mindfulness teacher.
 There is a set of CDs to accompany the programme enabling people to continue to practise at home in between sessions.
 For further information, see the MBCT website.